 The recent massacre in Las Vegas claimed 58 people and injured hundreds more.
-A tragedy of this magnitude shocks a nation.
-Immediately people search for answers, meaning, and security.
+This tragedy shook the nation.
+As the dust settled people began to search for answers, security, and meaning.
 How we interpret events of this nature is important not only for our collective narrative, but also to better understand and prevent future atrocities.
 Many began to call the perpetrator a terrorist.
 However not every massacre is an act of terrorism.
 This article creates a framework to better understand the differences in various types of massacres.
 It then further explains why a more careful and nuanced approach is useful.

 Terrorism is an act of violence targeting individuals that has a political, religious, or ideological goal.
 It implies that someone has an agenda.
 Its intention is to implement change, or to make a ideological statement.
 For example, targeting a political party or an opposing religious group.